-Our collection of 400 pieces of stained glass ranges from the 12th to the 20th centuries, and comes from Yorkshire, across England, as well as Germany, the Netherlands and France.
+York Museum’s Trust has a collection of over 400 pieces of stained glass, ranging in date from the 12th-20th centuries and comes from Yorkshire, across England, as well as Germany, the Netherlands and France.

 Keep in Touch